 4B-9.
-Did the CoC or any of its CoC program No recipients/subrecipients request technical assistance from HUD in the past two years (since the submission of the FY 2012 application)?
+Did the CoC or any of its CoC program No recipients/subrecipients request technical assistance from HUD since the submission of the FY 2015 application?
 This response does not affect the scoring of this application.

 4B-9a.
 If "Yes" to Question 4B-9, check the box(es) for which technical assistance was requested.